Louis-Gabriel-TM/computer_science/4_classic_puzzles/README.md

 Then think about **the right data structure** to use.

 ##### _"Big picture first, then details"_

+Consider and explicit the main sub-problems or steps before going into details.

 ##### _"Communicate well with the interviewer"_